Nuu-chah-nulth: Contact with Europeans

 In 1811 the trading ship Tonquin was blown up in Clayoquot Sound.
 Tla-o-qui-aht warriors had attacked the ship in revenge for an insult by the ship's captain.
 The captain and almost all the crew were killed and the ship abandoned.
 The next day warriors reboarded the empty ship to salvage it.
 However, a hiding crew member set fire to the ship's magazine and the resulting explosion killed many First Nation peoples.
 Only one crew member, a pilot / interpreter hired from the nearby Quinault nation, escaped to tell the tale.

 From earliest contact with European and American explorers up until 1830, more than 90% of the Nuu-chah-nulth died as a result of infectious disease epidemics, particularly malaria and smallpox.
-Europeans and Americans were immune to these endemic diseases but the First Nations had no immunity to them (see Native American disease and epidemics).
+Europeans and Americans were immune, as these diseases were endemic in Europe, but the First Nations had no immunity to them (see Native American disease and epidemics).
 The high rate of deaths added to the social disruption and cultural turmoil resulting from contact with Westerners.
 In the early 20th century, the population was estimated at 3,500.

 20th century

 In 1979, the tribes of western Vancouver Island chose the term Nuu-chah-nulth (nuučaan̓uł, meaning "all along the mountains and sea"), as a collective term of identification.
 This was the culmination of the 1958 alliance forged among these tribes in order to present a unified political voice to the levels of government and European-Canadian society.
 In 1985, the Government of British Columbia signed an agreement to delegate authority for the delivery of Child Welfare Services to the Nuu-Chah-Nulth, making the Nuu-Chah-Nulth the first delegated aboriginal agency in British Columbia.
-The Makah of northwest Washington, located on the Olympic Peninsula in their own reservation, are closely related to the Nuu-chah-nulth.
+The Makah of northwest Washington, located on the Olympic Peninsula in their own reservation, are also Nuu-chah-nulth.

-Tribes

-In the 20th century, recognised Nuu-chah-nulth band governments are:

-Ahousaht First Nation: (population over 2,000) formed from the merger of the Ahousaht and Kelthsmaht, Manhousaht, Qwatswiaht and Bear River bands in 1951;